TsukishirOSan/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 Use the Advanced Editor to Create a Checkbox Problem
 ========================================================================

-To use the Advanced Editor to create a checkbox problem, follow these steps.
+To use the :ref:`Advanced Editor<Advanced Editor>` to create a checkbox problem, follow these steps.

 #.
-Follow steps 1-3 for creating the problem in the :ref:`Simple Editor<Use
+Follow the steps for creating the problem in the :ref:`Simple Editor<Use
    the Simple Editor to Create a Checkbox Problem>`.
 #.
-Select **Advanced Editor**, and then replace the existing XML with your own
+Select **Advanced Editor**, and then edit the XML to add the tags and
-   marked up text.
+   attributes you want.
 An example follows.

 .. code-block:: xml

   <problem>
   <p>Learning about the benefits of preventative healthcare can be particularly difficult.
 Check all of the reasons below why this may be the case.</p>

   <choiceresponse>
     <checkboxgroup label="Check all of the reasons below why this may be the case">